maniospas/SocialGraphMining/README.md

 with higher ones indicating stronger recommendation for interacting with the respective node.

 ### Communication scheme
-A requirement for using the social graph mining algorithms is that they need to exchange information when social interactions occur. **Not doing so will considerably worsen the quality of some mining algorithms**, especially those based on graph diffusion or GNNs.
+A requirement for using the social graph mining algorithms is that they need to exchange information when social interactions occur. **Not doing so will considerably impact the quality of some mining algorithms**, especially those based on graph diffusion or GNNs.
 Our design requires little communication (i.e. three information exchanges), only when the interactions occur and of few parameters (e.g. at worst, expect 100 double numbers converted to strings).

 :bulb: Switchable miners automatically exchange parameters for all registered miners.
 As such, the following communication protocol needs to be implemented **only** for the switchable miner holding all application miners.

-Our algorithms assume that, when the user of a device *A* initiates a social interaction towards the user of a device *B* the following communication steps are followed:
+Our algorithms assume that, when the user of a device *Alice* initiates a social interaction towards the user of a device *Bob* the following communication steps are followed:

 ##### First step (SEND)
-*A* creates an interaction in its instance of the contextual ego network retrieves a set of parameters (parametersOfAlice) from its miner given that interaction:
+*Alice* creates an interaction in its instance of the contextual ego network retrieves a set of parameters (parametersOfAlice) from its miner given that interaction:
 ```java
 import eu.h2020.helios_social.core.contextualegonetwork.Interaction;